ahasan-haque/TMO-RAFT/README.md

 --gpus all -it --rm tmo-raft
 ```

-## License
+## Credit
-The skeleton of this project is taken from [official TMO Implementation][https://github.com/suhwan-cho/TMO].
-Special thanks to @suhwan-cho for providing guideline.
+The skeleton of this code is taken from [official TMO Implementation](https://github.com/suhwan-cho/TMO).
+Special thanks to [Suhwan Cho](https://github.com/suhwan-cho) for providing guideline.